informalsystems/sovereign-ibc/docs/DataRequirements.md

     either by the DA layer or the rollup node, including:

   - `ledger_getAggregatedProof`:
-    - Returns the proof of `AggregatedProofData` type.
+    - Returns a response of `AggregatedProof` type.
-    - Used to construct the IBC header for passing into the rollup clients, so they can verify aggregated proof and update their client state.
+    - Used to construct the IBC header for submission into the rollup light clients, so they can verify aggregated proof and update their state.
 By default, it returns the latest published aggregated proof, but we should be able to query for a specific height by passing e.g. `proofIdentifier`.